 Due to their naturally absorbent nature, the fibers in your Persian or Oriental rugs may pick up a variety of odors over time.
-The most common type of odor is pet odor.
-One type of odor is pet odor.
-While urine and other pet accidents will obviously leave odors, pet odor is not always caused by pets accidents.
-Pet fur leaves an odor on rugs over time, too.
-Dander, combined with humidity, can cause odors that need professional help to be removed.
+The most common type is pet odor.
+While urine and other pet accidents will obviously leave bad smells, pet odor is not always caused by pets accidents.
+Pet fur leaves a musty smell on rugs over time, too.
+Dander, combined with humidity, can cause lingering smells that need professional help to be removed.
 Persian Rug Cleaner can properly deodorize your rug without using harsh chemicals on it.

-An enzyme-based wash can remove all types of pet odors, including but not limited to pet fluid odors (urine, vomit, etc.), natural pet odors, musty odors (a wet dog rolling across your rug can leave this type of odor behind), and more.
+An enzyme-based wash can remove all types of pet smells, including but not limited to pet fluid odors (urine, vomit, etc.), natural pet odors, musty odors (a wet dog rolling across your rug can leave this type of smell behind), and more.

-We use a live light bacteria enzyme solution treatment, along with other organic cleansers, to remove odors and restore your rugs from the foundation up.
+We use a live bacteria enzyme solution treatment, along with other organic cleansers, to remove odors and restore your rugs from the foundation up.
 Our special technique involves soaking your rug and gently rewashing it as many times as it takes.
-Persian Rug Cleaner washes your rug according to its age, type, thickness, country of origin, fiber count, and the cause of odor.
+Persian Rug Cleaner washes your rug according to its age, type, thickness, country of origin, fiber count, and the cause of bad smell.

 Why Does My Pet Keep Marking My Rug Anyway?